-As a part of HI Travel Tales’ everlasting advocacy of staying fit, we’ve already talked about how to wisely cut back and adapt to maintain fitness.
+As a part of our everlasting advocacy of staying fit, we’ve already talked about how to wisely cut back and adapt to maintain fitness.
 Plus we have addressed planning ahead as a part of our travel fitness tips.

-Now it’s time to pack your bag.
+Now it’s time to pack your bag (hopefully not looking like our cover image above).
 The first bit of travel fitness advice we’ll offer is to never assume you will NOT be able to get in a workout of some kind, be that running, walking, hiking, lifting weights, cycling, swimming or whatever you choose.
 If you do get the opportunity, you will most certainly kick yourself (and that doesn’t count as exercise) if you don’t have the right apparel, gear and shoes with you – or something that will do.

 Travel fitness advice: Think multifunctional, cross-over use